Omycron83/Notes/ML/Gradient Boosted Trees.md

 In datapoint bagging, also called stochastic gradient boosting, each base learner is only fit on a subset of the total training datapoints, reducing correlation between the base learners.

 #### Number of observations in leaves:
-Sometimes, in accordance to the ordinary [[Decision Trees#^5507bc|split criteria employed in singular decision trees]]
+Sometimes, in accordance to the ordinary [[Decision Trees#^5507bc|split criteria employed in singular decision trees]], a minimum number of datapoints left in

 #### Other complexity penalization: